stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Shadow/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 9th Level Spells and Shadow Walk<br>**Actions:** 1
 *You transform yourself into a shadowy specter.*

-You can spend 6 mana to magically transform yourself into this shadowy form.
-In this form, you have resistance to all damage except energy and sacred damage, and you can move through other creatures and objects as if they were difficult terrain.
+You can spend 6 Mana to magically transform yourself into this shadowy form.
+In this form, you have resistance to all damage except for energy and sacred damage, and you can move through other creatures and objects as if they were difficult terrain.
 If you end your turn within a creature or object, you both take 5 profane damage.

 You remain in this form for 1 minute.
 It ends early if you are incapacitated, if you die, or if you dismiss it using 1 Action.